NG-NEST/ng-nest/lib/ng-nest/ui/pagination/docs/readme.en_US.md

 ---
-label: 'Pagination 分页'
+label: 'Pagination'
 category: 'Data'
 ---

-# Pagination 分页
+# Pagination

-分页组件，通常用来做表格或列表数据的分页读取。
+A paging component, typically used to do paging reading of table or list data.

 ## Used alone